 We always had a huge garden.
 We did most of the garden work in the morning to avoid the Southern Arkansas Summertime heat.
 Mom would make the tuna fish salad the night before then it was ready for quick lunch.
 After working in the garden, a cool tuna sandwich with a large slice of fresh tomato was delicious.

 As someone with gout, tuna is on the high-risk list.
 Since we are coming up on tomato season, I needed an alternative.

-On Facebook I learned that vegan tuna salad is made from chickpeas.
+On Facebook, I learned that vegan tuna salad could be made from chickpeas.
 So I searched around and found lots of recipes that came close to satisfying the urge but were not quite right.
 Most did not have anything that tasted of the sea.
 That was easy to fix with some ground kelp powder.

-Next up was texture.
-In small batches chopping the chickpeas in the food processor rather than mashing helped but it needed something else for mushiness.
+Next up was the texture.
+In small batches chopping the chickpeas in the food processor rather than mashing helped, but it needed something else for mushiness.
 That is where the tofu comes in.
-Chopping extra firm tofu in the food processor and mixing the the beans gets very close on texture.
+Chopping extra firm tofu in the food processor and mixing the beans gets very close to texture.

-Of course you can use store bought mayo but homemade is best and we will have liquid from the beans so I made my own.
-For this I made 1/3 of the recipe in my post http://jamesstrange.com/simple-vegan-egg-free-mayo/
+Of course, you can use store-bought mayo, but homemade is best, and we will have liquid from the beans, so I made my own.
+For this, I made 1/3 of the recipe in my post https://jamesstrange.com/simple-vegan-egg-free-mayo/

-After you have the mayo in the fridge.
-Use the food processor to chop up the chickpeas.
-Chop them up until they just start to get mushy.
-My apartment sized food processor is small so I did it in two batches.
+After you have the mayo in the fridge, use the food processor to chop up the chickpeas.
+Chop them up until they start to get mushy.
+My apartment-sized food processor is small, so I did it in two batches.
 Then chop up the extra firm tofu.
-I like using the extra firm so I do not have to worry about water coming out of the tofu.
+I like using the extra firm, so I do not have to worry about water coming out of the tofu.